Talbot Gateway regeneration scheme update

-To allow for safe demolition and to ensure public safety, hoardings will be placed around the building plus road and pavement closures around the site for 6 to 8 weeks at Talbot Road, High Street and Dickson Road.
+To allow for safe demolition and to ensure public safety, hoardings are placed around the building plus partial road and pavement closures around the site at Talbot Road, High Street and Dickson Road.

-Temporary traffic signals, diversion routes and alternative pedestrian footpaths will be in place.
+Temporary traffic signals, diversion routes and alternative pedestrian footpaths are all in place.

-The underpass leading to the station will also be closed on both sides for the duration of the work, with an alternative accessible route available.
+The underpass leading to the station is also be closed on both sides for the duration of the work, with an alternative accessible route available.